micheleusuelli/micheleusuelli.github.io/articles-html/dsscrum/dsscrum.md

 ## Project delivery

-After the project is set, the delivery process can be based based on the [Microsoft TDSP](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) (Team Data Science Process) or on similar methodologies.
+After the project is set, the delivery process can be based on the [Microsoft TDSP](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) (Team Data Science Process) or on similar methodologies.

 ![TDSP](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/media/overview/tdsp-lifecycle2.png)

 The agile project delivery consists in user stories which are pieces of work to be delivered during a 2-3 weeks' sprint.
 The key of the user story is to define
 - **persona**: who is getting benefits
 - **value**: what is the benefit
-- **outcome**: success criteria to consider the user story delivered
+- **outcome**: criteria to consider the activity\ completed

 Specifically, there are usually three key categories user stories related to data science work
 - **data wrangling**: collect the data required.
 User: data scientist.
 Value: able to utilise the data.
 Outcome: dataset ready to be used.